knighthat/Kreate-docs/docs/usr/FAQ/playback-stops-midway.md

 ## 💡 Solutions

 When you're [blocked by YouTube](#youtubes-block), the only thing you can do is to wait for the block to pass.
 Don't worry, it's soft block.\
 You can completely restart the app to force new session.

-If a particular song [stops at the exact timestamp](#corrupted-cache) every time you attemp to play it.
+If a particular song [stops at the exact timestamp](#corrupted-cache) every time you attempt to play it.
 Then the only solution is to remove all cache of the song and play it from start again.\
 You can read our [Song reset](/usr/features/song-reset) article for details.